 We're partnering with the Healthy London Partnership, Battersea Power Station Foundation, Hyde Housing, Public Health England and Southwark Council on this project, which is being delivered by Innovation Unit.

 The incubator is helping to progress their ideas of five food social entrepreneurs in Southwark:

 This project demonstrates the power of partnerships and collaboration and shows that much more can be achieved through a focused and joint effort.
 By the end of the project we expect to have learned not only about how high streets can become healthier but also how best to engage with businesses and communities.

-Project Manager: Jessica Attard
+Portfolio Manager: Jessica Attard